facebookarchive/Keyframes/README.md

 // Seek to a given progress in range [0, 1]
 [layer seekToProgress:0.5]; // seek to the mid point of the animation

+// Play the keyframe animation only once and stop it afterwards.
+[layer playOnce];
 ```

 ### Android Rendering